-It is understood that the high school guidance stipend is in consideration for an additional five (5) days of work.
-It is understood that, in order to receive one of the high school debate stipends, an advisor must attend at least 8 competitions as one of the two advisors present.
+^{} It is understood that, in order to receive one of the high school debate stipends, an advisor must attend at least 8 competitions as one of the two advisors present.

-The Director of Pupil Personnel shall approve up to three (3) days prior to the start of each school year for team chairs to upload IEPs and 504s to the appropriate teachers.
+^{} The Director of Pupil Personnel shall approve up to three (3) days prior to the start of each school year for team chairs to upload IEPs and 504s to the appropriate teachers.
 The compensation shall be the appropriate ratio of the high school guidance stipend.
 Appropriate training will be provided for new technology related to these systems.